ShubhamKrSingh21/Objectify/README.md

 The implementation of the `MobileNetV3` architecture follows closely the original paper and it is customizable and offers different configurations for building `Classification`, `Object Detection` and `Semantic Segmentation` backbones.
 Furthermore, it was designed to follow a similar structure to `MobileNetV2` and the two share common building blocks.
 The `MobileNetV3` class is responsible for building a network out of the provided configuration.
 The models are then adapted and applied to the tasks of `object detection` and `semantic segmentation`.
 For the task of `semantic segmentation` (or any `dense pixel prediction`), we propose a new efficient segmentation decoder to achieve new state of the art results for `mobile classification`, `detection` and `segmentation`.
-Finally, the project tries to faithfully implement `MobileNetV3` for real-time `semantic segmentation`, with the aims of being efficient, easy to use, and extensible.
+Finally, the project tries to faithfully implement `MobileNetV3` for real-time `semantic segmentation`, with the aims of being efficient, easy to use and extensible.

 <br>
 <hr>